dreambo/Umidigi-/README.md

-Recoverie archive for UMIDIGI DEVICES.
+Recoveries archives for UMIDIGI DEVICES.
-Select the several Branches....
+Select the several Branches....for the several devices